rachbee42/data_visualisation-challenge/README.md

 # Data Visualisation Challenge

-Using the given mouse data sets, located in the data folder, this assignment:
+Using the given mice data sets, located in the data folder, this assignment:

 - Prepares the data
 - Generates summary statistics